Biological pesticides

 Use of biological pesticides

 Biological pesticides are mainly used in greenhouses but also in outdoor cultivation.
-Microorganisms are for instance used for seed dressing and to control mosquito larvae.
+Microorganisms are for instance used for seed dressing.
 Biological control is an important part in integrated plant protection, which is a combination of different measures against pests.
 Integrated plant protection is an important part of sustainable use of plant protection products within the EU.

 Organisms used for biological control usually stay alive as long as the target organisms are there.
 When the biological pest control organisms die, they degrade rapidly in the environment.
 The pest organisms that are controlled can not easily build up resistance since the effect mechanisms may be complicated.
 A biological product is often more specific than a chemical, which reduces the risk of harm to other organisms than those to be controlled.